newbie-wq/Assignments/README.md

-# Assingments
+# Assignments
-Zuri week 3 to 5 assingments
+Zuri week 3 to 5 assignments